nxtbn-com/nxtbn-docs/README.md

+🚧 **The project is under development, please check back after one month for a stable version.** ⏳

 # Next Billion Native Commerce - nxtbn documentation

 We use Sphinx for our documentation.
 To build the documentation in HTML format, follow these steps: